Kim Kardashian’s Robbery Theory: Targeted, Stalked In Paris

 A post shared by Kim Kardashian West (@kimkardashian) on

 “When we started filming again and getting up and running, you know obviously Kim was around because we all practically live together on the street.
 And we started filming and what was coming out of that was very therapeutic for her, I think.
 To just explain to us and walk us through.”

-Watch Kim Kardashian speak about her robbery theory on the next episode of Keeping Up With The Kardashians, Sunday at 9 p.m. on E!
+Watch Kim Kardashian speak about her robbery theory on the next episode of Keeping Up with the Kardashians, Sunday at 9 p.m. on the E! network.

 [Featured Image by Pascal Le Segretain/Staff/Getty Images]